Organizational Communication

 2. downward messages must appear to come from the organization itself (not the individuals in charge)

-3. MOTIVATION AND CONTROL MESSAGES must be clear in explaining rewards and rules to get employees to conform to goals.
+3. MOTIVATION AND CONTROL MESSAGES must be clear in explaining rewards and rules to get employees to conform to goals (because the classical model assumes motivation is mostly external based on rewards and punishments).

 Discussion Questions:

-3. What are some ways to overcome problems with upward and downward communication?
+2. What are some ways to overcome problems with motivation in classically managed organizations?